pratham-g7/pratham-g7/README.md

 ## 👨‍💻 About Me

 - 🎓 First-year BTech student at BMS College of Engineering (BMSCE)
-- 💡 *Trying* to build robust, scalable, and creative software solutions
+- 💡 *Trying* to build and learn the latest tech
 - 🛠️ 4+ years of experience with Python, JavaScript, MongoDB, HTML, CSS, jQuery, Postman, SQL, and more
 - 🚀 Probably debugging TypeScript right now